 6. Dark Mode.
 Apple has modified “light appearance” and “dark appearance” in the Control Center to “Light Mode” and “Dark Mode.”

 7. Other Minor Changes.
-Apple has also fixed the bug preventing Do Not Disturb syncing between iPhone and Apple Watch, and has subtly update the microphone icon on the keyboard and the measurement of the 3D Touch menus.
+Apple has also fixed the bug preventing Do Not Disturb syncing between iPhone and Apple Watch, and has subtly updated the microphone icon on the keyboard and the measurement of the 3D Touch menus.

 When Will iOS 13 Be Released?

 As we mentioned, Apple is very likely to keep its annual iPhone keynote on Tuesday, Sept.
-10. That means that pre-orders will possibly open on Friday, Sept.
+10. Which means that pre-orders will possibly open on Friday, Sept.
 13 and devices will start hitting store shelves and shipping out to consumers on Sept.
 20.

 Based on Apple’s past release patterns, the company commonly releases new versions of iOS about two days or so earlier than the launch of the new iPhone.
 That suggests that iOS 13 will officially drop on Sept.
 18.